-The water for injection is sourced from the Waipaoa River via abstraction from the existing Kaiaponi infiltration gallery.
-The gallery is screened between 2 m and 5 m below the base of the river in the underlying gravels.
+The water for injection was sourced from the Waipaoa River via abstraction from the existing Kaiaponi infiltration gallery.
+The gallery is screened between 2 m and 5 m below the base of the river in the underlying gravels (Figure 9).
 The infiltration gallery is also used for the Kaiaponi water supply system, which supplies irrigation water to the Kaiaponi farm via 150 mm diameter pipeline that crosses Bushmere Road (Golder 2017a).
 The Kaiaponi irrigation line branches off to the headworks and Arkal filter bank of the MAR injection well GPE066.
-Photos of the Waipaoa River intake and the injection well and headworks are included in Figure 7.
-An overview map of the MAR infrastructure layout and injection trial monitoring wells is included in Figure 8.
+The rate of flow (L/s) supplied to the MAR injection well is mainly controlled by the speed of the river infiltration gallery submersible pump (37 kW).
+Photos of the Waipaoa River intake are included in Figure 9.
+The current injection well and headworks are shown on the photos in Figure 10.
+An overview map of the MAR infrastructure layout and injection trial monitoring wells is included in Figure 11.